International Health Policy and Prospects

 Funding: students interested in potential funding sources should explore the opportunities on this NYU study abroad page.
 Be sure to find the opportunities available to graduate students.

 Lodging is typically at Cite Universitaire in Geneva.
-Students book and pay for rooms directly (lodging is based on availability with bathrooms en suite, or shared) and are provided with information upon acceptance in the course.
+Students book and pay for rooms through NYU Wagner (lodging is based on availability with bathrooms en suite, or shared) and are provided with information upon acceptance in the course.

-Flight: Participants must book their own flights, and should do so as early as possible.
+Flight: International airfare to and from the program location is not included in the program fee.
+Students must purchase their own round-trip tickets and are responsible for their own accommodation for travel beyond the program dates.
+Participants must book their own flights, and should do so as early as possible.
 Most major airlines fly to Geneva.

 Passport: All program participants are required to have a valid passport, which must be valid for up to 6 months after course date, not before.